Disney Dining Plan Planning 101 Travel Tips Vacation Budgeting

 There are actually 2 Disney Dining Plans to choose from:

-- The Quick Service Dining Plan
+• The Quick Service Dining Plan

-- The Disney Dining Plan
+• The Disney Dining Plan

-The plan you choose comes down to how you want to eat.
-The Quick Service Dining Plan covers quick service meals only (think fast food style dining), while the Disney Dining Plan includes a mix of quick service and sit-down meals.
-Both plans also include snack credits and a refillable resort mug for each guest to use at the Disney resorts.
+The Quick Service Dining Plan covers Quick Service meals only (think fast food style dining), and the Disney Dining Plan includes a mix of Quick Service and Table Service meals.

 Consideration 1: Price